itsjacobs/itsjacobs/README.md

 # Hi, I'm Jacob

 💻 I'm currently studying a Higher Degree in Multiplatform Application Development.
-So far, I've worked with HTML, CSS, Bootstrap, Java, MySQL, and MongoDB.
+So far, I've worked with HTML, CSS, JavaScript,Bootstrap, Java, MySQL, and MongoDB.
 I also have experience with operating systems like Linux and Windows.
 Always learning and building!

 # GitHub Stats